Flash vs. Arrow: Plot

 In a flashback set in Hong Kong, Oliver learns how to torture suspects to gain information.
 In the present, Oliver and Roy Harper locate Digger Harkness, the boomerang-wielding killer, where they find A.R.G.U.S. operatives looking for him as well.
 Caitlin Snow and Cisco Ramon arrive in Starling City to help Felicity Smoak investigate Sara Lance's homicidal murderer.
-Digger attempts to kill Lyla Michaels, Roy, and Oliver, but Barry instantly arrives and stops him.
+Digger attempts to kill Lyla Michaels, Roy, and Oliver, but Barry arrives and stops him.
 Later, Lyla reveals that Digger was part of the Suicide Squad.
-When Oliver uses his extreme interrogation methods on a Russian mob member in order to locate Digger, Barry questions how emotionally stable Oliver is with his past tragedies to torture people.
-Digger locates Oliver's base and wounds Lyla before escaping immediately.
+When Oliver uses his extreme interrogation methods on a Russian mob member to locate Digger, Barry questions how emotionally stable Oliver is with his past tragedies to torture people.
+Digger locates Oliver's base and wounds Lyla before escaping.
 In order to leave town, Digger plants five bombs around the city.
 While Oliver captures Digger, Barry uses both of their teams to defuse the bombs simultaneously.
 Digger is incarcerated on Lian Yu with Slade Wilson.
 Before Barry and his team's departure to Central City, Cisco and Caitlin gives Oliver his suit improvements and utilities, he and Oliver learned their lessons and decide to have a friendly duel.